i need to buy electric eel for my project to produce electricity from it pradeep

 IUCN Red List: NE - Not Evaluated or not listed

 The Peppered Cory is a small catfish, reaching only 2.3 inches (5.9 cm) in length.
 They come in a variety of colors and patterning's, depending on where they originate from.
 Overall they are a light tan to bronze marked with gray patches and specks.
+They have a lifespan of 10 to about 15 years with proper care.

 The Peppered Cory belongs to the catfish family Callichthyidae, and like all catfish they are scaleless.
 Corydoras are known as armored catfish because they have two rows of bony plates, called scutes, along the length of the body.
 Like all catfish, they also have pairs of barbels around the mouth and strong, rigid spines on their dorsal and pectoral fins.
 The Paleatus Cory has also been known to produce sounds of warning when distressed and when courting.
 They make sounds by by rubbing the spines of their pectoral fins into grooves of their shoulder plates.